 - Notebook computers can be connected to the university's wireless network.
-Students shall not disturb any university-placed computer such that it becomes disconnected from the university communications network. - All personal computers used on campus must meet the following requirements: - Latest antivirus software and virus definitions: - Latest Operating System Service Packs and Software Updates. - It is the student's responsibility to purchase, install, and maintain all software necessary to meet these requirements. - Use of peer-to-peer file sharing software, such as Kazaa, BitTorrent, Morpheus, eDonkey or any other similar software commonly used in the illegal distribution of copyrighted materials, is prohibited. - Any costs incurred in meeting the above conditions are the sole responsibility of the student.
+Students shall not disturb any university-placed computer such that it becomes disconnected from the university communications network. - All personal computers used on campus must meet the following requirements: - o Endpoint Detection and Response (EDR) and Anti-virus software, including a valid update subscription; - Latest Operating System Service Packs and Software Updates. - It is the student's responsibility to purchase, install, and maintain all software necessary to meet these requirements. - Use of peer-to-peer file sharing software, such as BitTorrent, Limewire, Ares and AresWarez, Kazaa, Azureus, DC++ and Morpheus. or any other similar software commonly used in the illegal distribution of copyrighted materials, is prohibited. - Any costs incurred in meeting the above conditions are the sole responsibility of the student.